ent/ent/doc/website/blog/tbd-announcing-versioned-migrations.md

 image: tbd
 ---

-When [Ariel](https://github.com/a8m) released Ent v0.10.0 end of January, he [introduced](2022-01-20-announcing-new-migration-engine.md) a new migration engine for Ent based on another OpenSource tool called [Atlas](https://github.com/ariga/atlas).
+When [Ariel](https://github.com/a8m) released Ent v0.10.0 at the end of January, he [introduced](2022-01-20-announcing-new-migration-engine.md) a new migration engine for Ent based on another open-source tool called [Atlas](https://github.com/ariga/atlas).
 A month ago we added support for Atlas to generate versioned migration files to be used with popular migration management solutions like [golang-migrate/migrate](https://github.com/golang-migrate/migrate), [Flyway](https://flywaydb.org/) or [Liquibase](https://liquibase.org/).